 The Board of Directors of Microfund for Women shall consist of the President and Vice-Chairman of the Board of Directors, as well as the designated members of the Board and the Directors, who shall jointly oversee the activities and work of the company

 Ghiath Munir Reda Sukhtian

 Muna Ghiath Munir Sukhtian

-She holds a Bachelor's degree from Harvard University and a Master's degree in Business Administration from INSEAD.
+She holds a bachelor’s degree from Harvard University and MBA from INSEAD.
 She lives in Amman with her husband and three children.

 Non-executive Director, Hikma Pharmaceuticals; Founder & Director, Endeavour Jordan MFW Board Member

 Mr. Al-Husry is also an active philanthropist and Angel investor, spearheading the establishment of DASH Ventures, a multi-sector, multi-stage investment vehicle providing capital to high-growth startups and SMEs in Jordan and across the Middle East, serving as Executive Director.
 In 2008, he was the driving force behind the launch of Endeavor in Jordan, part of a global non-profit that is leading the movement to catalyze long-term economic growth by supporting high-impact entrepreneurs around the world.
 He served as Chairman of the Endeavor Jordan board and is currently on the Board actively engaged in mentoring several of its Endeavor Entrepreneurs.